mulesoft-assets/template-sap2sfdc-customer-broadcast/README.md

 Being X the number of Customers to be synchronized on each run.

-The division by ${page.size} is because, by default, Customers are gathered in groups of ${page.size} for each Upsert API Call in the commit step.
+The division by ${page.size} is because, by default, Customers are gathered in groups of ${page.size} for each Upsert API Call in the aggregation step.
 Also consider that this calls are executed repeatedly every polling cycle.

 For instance if 10 records are fetched from origin instance, then 1 api